-Capital asset administration for the year ended December 31, 2021, consisted of new equipment to better serve the patients during pandemics and natural disasters.
-The District has also began remodeling the administrative offices.
+Capital asset administration for the year ended December 31, 2022, consisted of new equipment to better serve the patients during pandemics and natural disasters.
+The District has also completed the remodel of the administrative offices and the dental clinic.
+In addition, the District began a building remodel to provide behavioral health.